Market Research, User Research, UX and UI Design

-Research Method & Findings
+Research Methods & Findings

-Overall findings: through these interviews, I found that everyone has their own savings method and priorities.
+I interviewed friends and family members who were 25-40 years away from retirement.
+Many were single with no dependents, living in a major US city, and some were married with dependents.
+Through these interviews, I found that everyone has their own savings method and priorities.
 A few people noted that they fluctuate their spending habits depending on how far away they are from major bills and paychecks.
 Some expressed a lack of confidence that they were making the right decisions when it came to investing and a desire to see more advice tailored to their individual goals and lifestyle, and less “shaming” (i.e. big scary red letters.)

+I created a scenario for Steven to help tell one story of how this application might be useful to him in his daily life.
 Steven uses Cash Cat to log his freelance salary and manage his everyday expenses more carefully.
 The app influences his decisions when grocery shopping and going out to eat and drink with friends.

 I created a simple paper prototype with some preliminary ideas for the application to test out the usability and get feedback on the feature.